Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

 \subsection{Evaluation of the quality of dataset}

 To further evaluate the impacts of potential mislabeled instances in ATI before and after the known agitations, we replaced the RUS with WRUS and followed the rest of experiment steps shown in Figure~\ref{fig-rfc}.
-The proportion of selection was set to [30\%:70\%] with separation of 10\%, of which the proportions gave better results according to Section \ref{EA}.
+The proportion of selection was set to [30\%:70\%] with separation of 10\%.
 The AUROC results are shown in Table~\ref{tab-wrus}.
-The better results in comparison are emboldened.
+The better results in comparison are bold-faced.

 Table~\ref{tab-wrus} shows that WRUS preprocessing gives slightly better results of RFC under most selection proportions compared to RUS.
 It indicates that there might exist a few mislabeled instances in ATI, however, the classifier is not significantly improved by reducing the contribution of those instances to training.
 In other word, our dataset is quite reliable for developing agitation detection algorithms.